PEOPLE-ER/spectral-recovery/README.md

 ## How to Cite

-When using this tool in your work we ask that you please cite the Spectral_Recovery tool as follows:
+Publication in progress.
+For now, when using this tool in your work we ask that you acknowledge as follows:

-"Spectral Recovery method developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."
+"spectral-recovery method developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."

 ## License